 Cognitive-Behavioral Theory Expanded: The Dialectical Behavioral Approach

-Linehan noted that people with Borderline Personality Disorder are exceptionally sensitive, and tend to react very strongly and intensely to situations in which they feel invalidated.
+Linehan noted that people with Borderline Personality Disorder are exceptionally sensitive.
+They tend to react very strongly and intensely to situations in which they feel invalidated.
 Their childhood histories often reflected a poor match between these highly sensitive children, and their caregivers.
 This mismatch resulted in a negative emotional climate where the child's intense emotional expressions were often minimized, denied, or otherwise invalidated.
 Invalidation occurs whenever caregivers shame, punish, negate, criticize, reject, or deny the validity of the child's emotional experiences.
 For instance, suppose a young boy is crying but instead of being comforted he is angrily told, "Big boys don't cry."
 This critical comment shames him for crying and negates the validity of his distress because in fact, he is crying.
 In addition to an exceptional sensitivity, people with Borderline Personality Disorder take a comparatively long time to calm down and recover from their strong reactions.

-Acceptance and change agendas are incompatible, and difficult or impossible to promote simultaneously.
-If you are working to accept someone's response to a personal crisis, it is contradictory to simultaneously suggest better ways they might have handled it because by doing so you have invalidated how that person did handle it.
-Linehan's solution to the problem of integrating these incompatible agendas of change and acceptance was to move back and forth between them during therapy, in a "dialectical" manner (the term being borrowed from the philosophical mode of argument.
+Naturally, acceptance and change are somewhat incompatible agendas.
+It is difficult or impossible to promote both simultaneously.
+If you are working to accept someone's response to a personal crisis, it is contradictory to simultaneously suggest better ways they might have handled it.
+By doing so, you have implicitly invalidated how that person did handle it.
+Linehan's solution to the problem of integrating these incompatible agendas of change and acceptance was to move back and forth between them during therapy, in a "dialectical" manner.
+The term dialectic refers to a philosophical mode of argument.